glpuga/airlab_stocking_challenge_2021/0 Final files for submission/README.md

 We barely managed to start integration of all the software pieces the day before the deadline, so all of this kind-of works... most of the time.
 Well, maybe not most, but works sometimes.

-Which gets us to the reason we were unable to complete the challenge: **Unfortunately we could not figure why moveit refuses to pick the cans from the tray of the robot and place them within the shelve at the designated spots, and this prevents us from completing the challenge completely.** Most likely we need some more tuning of MoveIt, but we could not solve it in time for the deadline.
+Which gets us to the reason we were unable to complete the challenge: **Unfortunately we could not figure why moveit refuses to pick the cans from the tray of the robot and place them within the shelf at the designated spots, and this prevents us from completing the challenge sucessfully.** Most likely we need some more tuning of MoveIt, but we could not solve it in time for the deadline.

 ## Tools used